mariodavid/sneferu/README.md

 An extension of the ScreenTestAPI is the concept of a Screen Object.

 Instead of using the API directly through the TestScreenAPI, it is also possible to create a [Screen Object](https://martinfowler.com/bliki/PageObject.html) that represents the API of a particular Screen of the UI.
-This allows to create a dedicated abstraction between the test case and the screen that is under test.
+This allows creating a dedicated abstraction between the test case and the screen that is under test.

 ##### Definition of a Screen Object (CustomerBrowseScreenObject)

-In order to create a ScreenObject, a class needs to be created representing one screen (in this case `CustomerBrowse`).
+To create a ScreenObject, a class needs to be created representing one screen (in this case `CustomerBrowse`).
 It furthermore needs to implement the interface `ScreenObject<T extends ScreenTestAPI>`.

 ```java
 public class CustomerBrowseScreenObject implements